 The Teaching Textbooks series is a college prep curriculum even though it is not as rigorous as some other courses.
-However, textbooks for the elementary grades move at a slower pace than other series such as Horizons Math and Saxon Math.
-Of course, you can always move ahead more quickly with a child who excels.
-You might even select a grade level higher than the student’s actual grade level.
+Teaching Textbooks courses for the elementary grades move at a slower pace than other series such as Horizons Math and Saxon Math.
+You can always move ahead more quickly with a child who excels, but students are limited by the speed at which the app presents new material and problems.
+You might select a course at the grade level higher than the student’s actual grade level.
 (That is why I label the series as appropriate for second through twelfth graders in the instant key.)
 Placement tests on the publisher’s website will help you select the correct level.
-Teaching Textbooks should be a particularly good choice for the student who might have struggled with other math programs and needs a less pressured pace and style of delivery.
+Teaching Textbooks should be a particularly good choice for the student who has struggled with other math programs and needs a less pressured pace and style of delivery.

 How It Works

 Math 3 covers addition, subtraction, multiplication, division, fractions, money, time, geometry, and measurement, plus a final lesson that introduces percentages.
-Much of the addition and subtraction instruction reviews concepts that should have been learned at earlier levels since it begins with simple addition and very gradually builds toward carrying in lesson 47 and borrowing (regrouping) in lesson 87.
+Much of the addition and subtraction instruction reviews concepts that should have been learned at earlier levels since it begins with simple addition and very gradually builds toward carrying and borrowing (regrouping).
 Instruction on other topics also reteaches the basics before moving on to more advanced concepts.
 Multiplication covers up through single-digit multipliers, and division teaches through single-digit divisors.
 Fractions are taught through adding and subtracting fractions with common denominators.
 Numerous word problems help students with mathematical thinking and practical application.
-This level also includes plenty of pictorial representations in the textbook (e.g., number lines, fraction circles, multiplication arrays, clocks, coins, different types of graphs).

-Math 4 reviews concepts taught in Math 3 then continues to build new concepts.
-Reflecting the slower pace of Teaching Textbooks, concepts that generally appear earlier in other courses don’t show up till near the end.
+Math 4 reviews concepts taught in Math 3 such as addition, subtraction, place value, carrying, and borrowing.
+It teaches new concepts such as rounding and estimating, multiplication, division, geometry, money, fractions, and Roman numerals.
+Reflecting the slower pace of Teaching Textbooks, concepts that generally appear earlier in other courses don’t show up till near the end of Math 4.
 Some examples would be multiplication by two-digit multipliers, long division, division with a remainder, and changing improper fractions to mixed numbers.
-Roman numerals are taught at this level.
-Note that Math 4 includes a bonus math game for drill, just like Math 3.

-Math 5 again reviews the basics, with the first 29 lessons heavily focused on addition, subtraction, and multiplication.
-It introduces rounding and estimation.
+Math 5 again reviews the basics, with the early lessons heavily focused on addition, subtraction, and multiplication.
 Both fractions and decimals are covered extensively at this level.

 Math 6 reviews the four basic arithmetic operations, place value, and time.
 It spends a great deal of time reviewing and teaching new concepts with fractions, decimals, and percents.
-It also covers geometry (points, lines, line segments, angles, both area and perimeter for polygons, circumference for circles, and an introduction of geometric solids), units of measure (including the metric system), and graphing concepts (e.g., thermometers, bar graphs, circle graphs).
-Additional Topics chapters give special attention to the order of operations, decimal remainders, equations, and probability.
-A student with weak math skills might be able to pick up what he or she is missing since this course is fairly comprehensive on arithmetic basics.
+It also covers geometry (points, lines, line segments, angles, both area and perimeter for polygons, circumference for circles, and an introduction of geometric solids), units of measure (including the metric system), graphing concepts (e.g., thermometers, bar graphs, circle graphs), the order of operations, decimal remainders, equations, and probability.
+A remedial student with weak math skills might be able to pick up what he or she is missing since this course is fairly comprehensive on arithmetic basics.
 It might be too repetitive for a student who already has developed strong skills in basic operations.
 I mentioned earlier that the Teaching Textbooks series moves more slowly than many other programs, and it becomes more noticeable at this level.
-(Students can always move ahead more quickly if they are able.)

-Algebra 1 seems to have more review of basic operations and pre-algebra concepts at the beginning than do some other first-year algebra courses, but it also has lessons covering functions, relations, statistics, probability, graphing with a calculator, the quadratic formula, absolute value, two-variable inequalities, and other more-challenging topics.
-Overall, topic coverage is similar to that of many other first-year algebra courses but with more thorough explanation.
-However, it is not as advanced as either the third or fourth editions of Saxon Algebra 1 or Shorrmann Interactive Math: Algebra 1.
-This course has detailed appendices that contain important formulas and summaries of key concepts.
+Algebra 1 has more review of basic operations and pre-algebra concepts at the beginning than do some other first-year algebra courses, but it also has lessons covering functions, relations, statistics, probability, graphing with a calculator, the quadratic formula, absolute value, two-variable inequalities, and other more-challenging topics.
+Overall, topic coverage is similar to that of many other first-year algebra courses but with more-thorough explanation.
+However, it is not as advanced as either the third or fourth editions of Saxon Algebra or Shormann Interactive Math: Algebra 1.

-Algebra 2 covers the usual topics including second- and third-degree equations, systems of equations, roots, exponents, irrational numbers, logarithms, matrices, determinants, statistics, and probability.
+Algebra 2 covers topics such as second- and third-degree equations, systems of equations, roots, exponents, irrational numbers, logarithms, matrices, determinants, statistics, and probability.
 The course also includes practical applications in areas such as banking and physics plus word problems that help students understand how they might use algebra in the real world.
-This course has detailed appendices that contain important formulas and summaries of key concepts.

 Geometry uses a traditional Euclidean approach, beginning with a chapter on logic and reasoning, then moving on to definitions, postulates, and theorems.
-Formal proofs are introduced very early at the beginning of chapter three.
-Constructions are not incorporated into the text; they’re in the Additional Topics at the end.
-Analytical geometry using the coordinate plane is also reserved for the end of the book.
+Formal proofs are introduced very early.
+Analytical geometry using the coordinate plane is reserved for the end of the course.
 As with the algebra courses, practical applications and occasional word problems help students understand how they might make use of geometry.
-This course has detailed appendices that contain important formulas and summaries of key concepts.

 The Pre-Calculus course includes problems modeled after those on the SAT II Math test and the CLEP Pre-Calculus test which should help students prepare for either exam.
 This is a challenging course that begins with functions and moves on from there.
 It covers various types of functions such as polynomial functions, radical functions, and trigonometric functions.
-It also teaches triangle trigonometry, trigonometric identities, vectors and polar coordinates, systems, matrices, determinants, advanced analytic geometry, sequences, probability, statistics, and introduction to calculus.
-Additional topics are presented in chapters titled: Pascal’s Triangle, The Binomial Theorem, Synthetic Division, More Sines and Cosines, Complex Numbers, De Moivre’s Theorem, and Fitting a Graph to Data.
-This course has detailed appendices that contain important formulas and summaries of key concepts.
+It also teaches triangle trigonometry, trigonometric identities, vectors and polar coordinates, systems, matrices, determinants, advanced analytic geometry, sequences, probability, and statistics.
+It also covers special topics such as Pascal’s Triangle, The Binomial Theorem, Synthetic Division, More Sines and Cosines, Complex Numbers, De Moivre’s Theorem, and Fitting a Graph to Data.